pruthvirajcyn/Parking-spot-detection/README.md

 ![Image of snow parking spot detection](https://github.com/pruthvirajcyn/Parking-spot-detection/blob/main/images/snow4.png)

 ## Conclusion
 Overall the model trained on images augmented with snow and rain, additional images that captured additional security camera angles, and real world snow covered parking lots, performed well.
+Some parking spots have bounding boxes for both classes covering the same area.
 There are still improvements that could be made, but a dataset limited to three camera angles and the difficulty in finding additional images make that a challenge.